 Types of Term and Permanent Insurance

 Most term insurance policies sold to individual consumers are level premium term policies.
-This type of policy guarantees that your premium will stay the same for a set period of time, which could be the entire term or just a portion.
-Other less common types of term insurance include annual renewable term and decreasing term coverage.
-The majority of insurance companies don’t offer these plans to individual insurance shoppers because they are generally not the best fit for families looking for the most protection due to the premium not being guaranteed.
+This type of policy guarantees that your premium will stay the same for a set period, which could be the entire term or just a portion.
+Other less common types of term insurance include annual renewable time and decreasing term coverage.
+However, most insurance companies don’t offer these plans to individual insurance shoppers because they are generally not the best fit for families looking for the most protection due to the guaranteed premium.

 Two of the most popular types of permanent insurance are whole life and universal life.
-Most whole life policies provide a level premium, so the rate that you pay stays the same for the entire policy.
-With most life insurance policies, you can get a larger death benefit by passing a medical exam.
+Most life policies provide a level premium, so the rate you pay stays the same for the entire procedure.
+You can get a more considerable death benefit with most life insurance policies by passing a medical exam.
 Other permanent insurance policies available include variable life and variable-universal life.

 How Life Insurance Policies Are Issued